Code-Institute-Submissions/molacuizine/README.md

 ## INTRODUCTION

-This site has was created as a product listing site with the intention of providing a service for artist to showcase their art work to potential buyers and other enthusiasts in the Mauritian market.
+This project is a online food ordering and delivery service.
+The menu covers a wide range of popular mauritian cuisine whereby a customer can add food items to a basket and then make payments online using stripe service.

+The site name 'MoLacuizine' is mauritian for 'My Kitchen' and covers a wide range of item from main dishes to sides.

-The site would permit the registered users to upload and manage their items while also creating a profile page.
-Thus providing the user with the power of creating, updating and modifying their items by using a database system.
+The site would also permit the user to add and modify profile information to be used at checkout and also to have a list order history for reference.

+The site uses the Django framework.

-The live site can be found [here](http://artist-for-life.herokuapp.com/).
+The live site can be found [here](http://mo-lacuizine.herokuapp.com/).

 ## UX

 By visiting this site as a user I want to:
-* be able to easily understand what the site is about in order to see if it is of interest to me.
-* have a user friendly register/login process in order to start using the site.
+* have a user friendly registration/login process in order to use the site.
+* be provided with full details of each product.
+* be able to add items to a basket so I can view all items I have selected together with the associated cost.
-* be able to upload my item information with ease in order for buyers to view them.
+* be able to modify items added to my basket so as to make any required changes.
-* be provided with an option to upload my personal information so potential buyers can see who I am.
-* be able to edit and delete all uploaded information if any changes need to be made.
+* be able to add and update my user profile so to make any changes if required.
-* be able to tag an item as sold so as the buyers can see how in demand my works are.

-By visiting this site as a buyer I want to:

-* have information about the item being sold in one place for convenience of use.
-* have the ability to view items by search criteria in order to narrow down item list to specific requirements.
+* have a user friendly checkout process.
+* be provided with estimated delivery time for ordered items to be able to know when I expect my food items to arrive.
+* be provided with a list of previously ordered items for me to track my order history.
+* be advised that checkout was successful to ensure order was processed.
+* be informed of the online open/close status for ordering.

 By using this site as the site owner:

+* be able to add, update and delete items for store management purposes.
-* be able to edit and delete any loaded information for content control purposes.
+* be able to open and close the online site for control  purposes.
-* have full access to all uploaded information in one convenient place for CRUD operations.

 ### UX design work